google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 {% include_code _code/fixingfirstbreakpoint.html container css %}

-It does require some changes to the html

 #### Alter the padding of elements and reduce the text size

-*  We have altered the padding
-*  We have adjusted the
+We have more space on a larger screen so we get to be a bit more flexible with how it is displayed.

+We can alter the padding altered the padding so there is a little more space between the elements.
+We can also increase the readability of the content on a large screen by increase the font size and weight.

 {% include_code _code/fixingfirstbreakpoint.html padding css %}

 [TODO: GIF of it starting to look better with altered].

-#### Floating the form element
+#### Float the form element

-To make use of the screen space more effectively
+To make use of the screen space more effectively we need to remove the linear flow of the header and instead move the form and the list next to each other.

+{% include_code _code/fixingfirstbreakpoint.html formfloat css %}

 {% include_code _code/fixingfirstbreakpoint.html padding css %}

+## Summary